-As part of a new series, each quarter BetterShared will be inviting notable people in art, fashion, design, food and business to curate their own collection from the artists who work with us at BetterShared.
+As part of a new series, BetterShared will be inviting notable people in art, fashion, design, food, and business to curate their own collection from the art currently available through the BetterShared marketplace.

 Meet our first guest curator Eva Sonaike, founder and Creative Director of London-based brand Eva Sonaike - home of luxury African textiles and soft furnishings.

 After completing her MA in Fashion Journalism at The London College of Fashion, Sonaike went on to pursue a successful career in TV Production and Journalism, working as the UK Fashion Editor for one of Germany's leading magazine publishers before establishing Eva Sonaike eleven years ago.
 "I had a changing point in my life where I had a child and I was thinking about what I wanted to do for the rest of my life.
 I knew I loved Interior Design, I knew I loved African textiles, so I wanted to bring these together," she told us.

 Born and raised in Germany but of Nigerian Yoruba heritage, Sonaike cites her travels in West Africa as one of her main sources of inspiration behind her designs.
 "When I’m there, I’m very absorbent and I think I see beauty in a lot of things.
 I think it’s one thing that designers do.
 I think we see something and we’re inspired and we can turn something very simple into something that inspires others.
 But for me, it’s definitely the West African way of life.
 I specifically say West African because there’s different cultures, and I think it’s really important to distinguish the variety of cultures."